Giovanni1085/UvA_CSDA/README.md

 ## Readings

 A good companion for this course is [John Canning, Statistics for the Humanities, 2014](http://statisticsforhumanities.net/book/).
+Also recommended is [Melanie Walsh, Introduction to Cultural Analytics & Python, 2021](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html).

 ## License